sybrenjansen/mpire/docs/troubleshooting.rst

 macOS
 -----

-macOS is not yet officially supported.
-It seems to work mostly fine, with these caveats:

-* Use ``ulimit -n <number>`` to increase the limit of the number of open files.
-  This is required because mpire uses a lot of file-descriptor based synchronization primitives.
+* When encountering ``OSError: [Errno 24] Too many open files`` errors, use ``ulimit -n <number>`` to increase the limit of the number of open files.
+This is required because MPIRE uses file-descriptor based synchronization primitives and macOS has a very low default limit.
+For example, MPIRE uses about 190 file descriptors when using 10 workers.
-  `<Number>` should be large enough to accomodate all of mpire's file descriptors, eg. `<number> = 65536`.
+* Pinning of processes to CPU cores is not supported on macOS.
+This is because macOS does not support the ``sched_setaffinity`` system call.
+A warning will be printed when trying to use this feature.